ChIPs Network

 1893

-Harriet R. Tracy is awarded 16 patents, and sells her inventions at the Chicago World's Fair.
+Harriet R. Tracy was awarded 16 patents and sold her inventions at the Chicago World's Fair.

 1882-1940